raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-11-10-about-coach.md

 -   Shame

+    -   Shame is the feeling that we are fundamentally flawed or unworthy

+        -   Shame is **a belief that we are the problem**

             -   **Shame** breeds fear, blame, and disconnection

+        -   Fear arises as a protective resposne to that shame

+            -   We fear being seen, judged, or cast out because shame tells us we're not good enough

+        -   **Fear of vulnerability**

+            -   Shame makes openness feel dangerous.
+                Vulnerability could lead to more shame, so we fear being emotionally honest.

+            -   **Build empathy**
+                -   Set boundaries
+                    -   openness doesn't mean oversharing.
+                        You can **be authentic while protecting your emotional space**
+                -   **Sharing with trusted people** can dissolve shame
+                -   Remind yourself that **imperfection is human**

+        -   Fear of judgment

+            -   Shame convinces us we'll be **criticized** or humiliated, so we fear situations where we might be evaluated

+        -   Fear of failure
+            -   Shame links failure to **personal inadequacy**, making us afraid to try, risk, or grow

+    -   The awareness of human separation, **without reunion by love** - is the source of shame

+        -   It is at the same time the source of **guilt and anxiety**

     -   How do I tell these stories which is the only way that we get out from underneath shame?

-        -   i can't let you see these pieces of me because I fear that it will cause disconnection
+        -   I can't let you see these pieces of me because I fear that it will cause disconnection

     -   courage, compassion & connection
         -   courage meant to speak your mind with your heart to tell your story
         -   how do I stay open and sit in that with you as opposed to moving into blame if you share your story with me?

+#### reference